Molten Salt Thermal Storage Discharge Calculator

 Inputs Explained

 - Storage Volume (m³) – Total molten salt volume in the hot tank.
-Larger volumes increase stored energy linearly.
+Larger volumes increase stored energy linearly because they increase the total salt mass.

 - Hot Temperature (°C) – Upper operating temperature of the hot tank.
-Typical nitrate salts in CSP plants operate around 560–600 °C.
+Typical nitrate salts in CSP plants often run around 560–600 °C.

 - Specific Heat (kJ/kg·K) – Heat capacity of the salt mixture.
-A common value for solar salt is about 1.5 kJ/kg·K, but it varies with composition and temperature.
+A common value for solar salt is about 1.5 kJ/kg·K, though it varies with composition and temperature.

 - Plant Power Draw (MW) – Net electrical output the plant is expected to deliver during discharge.
 A higher power draw shortens discharge time for a fixed storage system.

-- System Efficiency (%) – Overall fraction of stored thermal energy that is converted into net electrical energy.
-It bundles together thermal losses (piping, tanks, heat exchangers) and power-block efficiency.
+- System Efficiency (%) – Overall fraction of stored thermal energy converted into net electrical energy.
+This bundles thermal losses, heat-exchanger performance, and power-block efficiency into one simple factor.

-- Desired Discharge Duration (h) – A target number of hours you would like the system to sustain the specified power output.
-The calculator can compare the computed duration against this target using an illustrative risk metric.
+- Desired Discharge Duration (h) – A target number of hours you want the system to sustain the specified output.
+The calculator compares the computed duration with this target using a heuristic shortfall metric.

 Interpreting the Discharge Duration

-- If the computed duration is greater than your desired discharge duration, the storage system is likely oversized for that target under the model assumptions.
+- If the computed duration is greater than your desired discharge duration, the storage system is likely oversized for that target under the model assumptions, or it has a healthy buffer.

-- If the computed duration is less than the desired discharge duration, the modeled system appears undersized for that requirement.
-You can increase volume, widen the temperature window (within material limits), or reduce the plant power draw to close the gap.
+- If the computed duration is less than the desired duration, the modeled system appears undersized for that requirement.
+You can increase volume, widen the temperature window within material limits, improve efficiency, or reduce the plant power draw.

-- A result close to your target (for example, 6.1 hours for a 6-hour target) should be treated cautiously, because real-world losses and operating constraints may reduce usable duration.
+- A result very close to your target, such as 6.1 hours for a 6-hour goal, should be treated cautiously because real-world losses and operating constraints can easily consume that slim margin.

-Typical molten salt CSP systems deliver several hours of storage (for example, 3–12 hours at full power).
-If your calculated duration is far outside that range, it may indicate unrealistic input values or a mismatch between tank size and turbine rating.
+Typical molten salt CSP systems often target several hours of storage, such as 3 to 12 hours at full power.
+If your calculated duration is far outside a plausible range, that is usually a cue to recheck units, temperatures, density assumptions, or the match between tank size and turbine rating.

 Worked Example